-The Genomics Core (GC) at Indiana University School of Medicine (IUSM) provides state-of-the-art genomics services to investigators at IU Simon Cancer Center (IUSCC), including next generation sequencing, single-cell analytics, microarray and high-throughput genotyping.
-With decades of experience and strong track record in supporting cancer research, significant subsidization from IUSM and IUSCC, and strong ties with the Center for Computational Biology and Bioinformatics (CCBB), the GC strives to provide IUSCC members high-quality genomic services with fast-turnaround times at affordable prices.
+The Genomics Core (GC) at Indiana University School of Medicine (IUSM) provides state-of-the-art genomics services to investigators at IU Simon Comprehensive Cancer Center (IUSCCC), including next generation sequencing, single-cell analytics, microarray and high-throughput genotyping.
+With decades of experience and strong track record in supporting cancer research, significant subsidization from IUSM and IUSCCC, and strong ties with the Center for Computational Biology and Bioinformatics (CCBB), the GC strives to provide IUSCCC members high-quality genomic services with fast-turnaround times at affordable prices.
 This is done through the following Specific Aims:

 Specific Aim 1: Provide state-of-the-art genomics services to IUSCC investigators.
 The GC provides three types of genomic services, including NGS, microarray and high-throughput genotyping.
 More than 90 percent of the service requests are for NGS.
 As a full NGS service core, the GC provides most of standard genomic services, including DNA sequencing (whole genome/exome sequencing, panel sequencing, such as Ampliseq cancer panel), RNA sequencing (mRNA-seq, total RNA-seq, exon capture for degraded RNA samples, ultralow input RNA-seq, single-cell RNA-seq and microRNA-seq), ChIP-seq, CLIP-seq, ATAC-seq, metagenomics (both 16S and shotgun sequencing), targeted bisulfite sequencing, and many others.
 Service scopes include preparation of sequencing libraries, QC of the client-generated NGS libraries, and sequencing run on Illumina or Ion Proton NGS systems.